crodier/software-blog/_posts/2025-02-23-on-leadership.md

 The major job of the leaders is to make decisions.
 There will be though hundreds of these two be made, and leaders will not always be right, including you.
-This is a part of why Amazon has the leaderhsip principle ["Right A Lot."](https://www.aboutamazon.com/about-us/leadership-principles)
+This is a part of why Amazon has the leadership principle ["Right A Lot."](https://www.aboutamazon.com/about-us/leadership-principles)

-Being "right a lot" means having the ability to change your view.
+Being "right a lot" means having the ability to change your view before investments in software are made.
 The difficulty is once you have published ideas in a large public forum, you've made a public recommendation.
-It is better to avoid making a public recommendation, when you can keep it privat and circulate it with leadership.
+It is better to avoid making a public recommendation, when you can keep it private and circulate it with leadership.
-If you can do this with peers and stakeholdres, you are better off than once you've published a recommendation to management.
+If you can do this with peers and stakeholders, you are better off than once you've published a recommendation to management.
 In this sense you are keeping your cards to yourself until you have collected diverse opinions.
 This has the impact of delivering messages as a united front of principal engineers, instead of you alone, perhaps against another principal engineer.

-As I write this, I think cross-system engineering decisions should be reviewed by all principal engineers whose systems will be touched by any decision, in private.
+As I write this, I think cross-system engineering decisions should be reviewed by all principal engineers whose systems will be touched by any given decision, in private.
-This gives the other principal engineers a chance to take a look before you distribute an idea to a much winder audience, most importantly up the chain where leadership are very busy.
+This gives the other principal engineers a chance to take a look before you distribute an idea to a winder audience, most importantly up the chain where leadership are very busy.
 If you create noise and reverse decisions or opinions, you are creating more churn in their leadership process.
-This also can reduce trust in your recommendations, which is not good for you yourself.
+This also can reduce trust in your recommendations, which is not good for you yourself, or the org later, after you have lost trust.

 Look to confirm any decisions with as many principal engineers as possible around you, before publishing them; even if in a draft phase, and a quick 15 or 30-minute meeting.
 As principals, they likely will understand the initiative quickly, and can give you feedback, also raising it with them.
 They may think about it off-line and get back to you.
-It keeps them in the loop, this way they are not suprised about decisions which impact their area.
+It keeps them in the loop, this way they are not surprised about decisions which impact their area.

-By confirming first with other Principal Engineers, when you to the management team or your manager, you are showing them a complete analysis.
+By confirming first with other Principal Engineers, when you to the management team or your manager, you are showing them a well-formed, and completed analysis.
 It may feel like you are cheating by asking other principal engineers, and then taking their feedback and running with it if it is better.
 But you are not;
-as there is a decision you are making if it is better.
+as there is a decision you are making to incorporate their inputs.

-If it is not the best way, you should get back to them offline, and see if you can work it out.
+If their approach is not your favorite, you should get back to them offline, and see if you can work it out.
 If you do agree with them, then you can simply thank them in the document for the idea, and also let them know you used it.
 Either way, they understand where you are coming from, as their systems and interfaces are being impacted by your decision.
+And better you use their approach, than to contradict them; they will be happy you consulted them first, and used their approach!

 As a principal, almost everything you touch may be across principals, and it is better to involve more of them.
 They may not be able to attend the meeting, but they may do a quick 10 minute grok of the document you attach to the meeting invite.
 This gives more visibility and helps you not only be viewed as, but also actually be  **a team player.**

 ### Long term relationships over software